mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 End of wall of text.
 Now I can implement the algorithm on my network.

 ## Implementing Backpropagation
 First, I'll calculate the error signal at the output, `output_error_signal`.
 I'll use the network output array `output_probs` (the softmaxed output of my network) and the labels array `labels_onehot`.
-Since the network error is the average of every individual loss, I need to divide the difference of those two matrices by the number of observations to get the true error signal matrix (just like I did when calculating the loss with the `cross_entropy_softmax_loss_array` function).
+Since the network error is the average of every individual loss, I need to divide the difference of those two matrices by the number of observations to get the true error signal matrix (just like I did when calculating the loss with the `cross_entropy_softmax_loss_array` function) since the model's loss is an average of all the observation's losses.

 ```python